Arkay-1248/Do-Not-Go-Gentle/Adding mods to AVO.md

 ### LOOT

 As of version 2 of AVO, LOOT is included with the list alongside a custom `userdata.yaml` file.
 The aforementioned file applies custom groups to the plugins in AVO to ensure that the existing load order is preserved.
-In order to copy the file across, please complete the following steps:
+In order to copy the file across, please follow [this guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Make%20AVO%20work%20with%20LOOT.md) which covers getting the `.yaml` file installed in the correct place.

-`tbc`

 ### General Modifications